-- Put the potatoes on a large baking tray and drizzle with the oil and sprinkle with salt and pepper.
-Mix well and put in the oven for 20 minutes.
+- Put the potatoes on a large baking tray and drizzle with 1 tablespoon Olive oil and sprinkle with 1 pinch Sea salt and black pepper.
+Mix well and put into the oven for 20 minutes.

-- Take the baking tray out of the oven and add the broccoli and asparagus to the tray, squeeze the lemon over the vegetables and mix it in to the oil.
+- Take the baking tray out of the oven and add 100 g Tenderstem broccoli and 130 g Asparagus spears to the tray, squeeze 1 Lemon over the vegetables and mix it into the oil.

-- Make 2 spaces in the vegetables for the salmon and then top them with the pesto.
+- Make 2 spaces in the vegetables for 240 g Salmon fillet and then top the salmon with 6 teaspoon Pesto.
 Put the baking tray back in the oven for 20 minutes, until the salmon and vegetables are cooked through.

 - Take this pesto salmon to the next level by sprinkling some parmesan on top before it goes in the oven.